 How do I apply for a Global Grant?

 The Rotary Foundation accepts Global Grant applications on a rolling basis throughout the year.
 Before a District or Rotary Club can apply for a grant, it has to complete the qualification process.
 Once your Club is qualified, you can apply for a Global Grant through the online tool found at www.rotary.org/grants.
 Applications submitted online must still be approved by the District 5300 Global Grants Sub-Committee.

-Rotary has produced a Grant Management Manual which is an excellent reference guide for applying and managing your grant.
+Rotary has produced A Guide to Global Grants which is an excellent reference guide for applying and managing your grant.

 How are Global Grants funded?

 Global Grants are funded with a combination of District Designated Funds with Club cash contributions, and matching funds from The Rotary Foundation’s World Fund.
 The World Fund will match 100 percent of District Designated Funds and/or 50 percent of cash contributions from clubs.
 The minimum award amount from the World Fund is US$15,000, which means that the minimum overall project budget is $30,000.

 District 5300 has $75,000 available in District Designated Funds (DDF) to match Global Grants in the 2013-2014 Rotary year.
 The DDF will be assigned to projects on a first-come, first-served basis with a limit of $10,000 in matching funds per project.
 At the discretion of the District Governor, the limit may be increased for a project based on the overall scope of the project and the number of District 5300 clubs collaborating on the project.

 There is an online project database that can help you match your club’s projects with clubs who are looking to provide funding for projects.
 It can be found at www.matchinggrants.org